 Yes.
 Printed first edition Teacher's Manuals are available while supplies last.
 The 1st edition Teacher's Manual is discounted at a special closeout price, all sales final.
 The workbooks are now available in a digital format only.
 After we sell out of printed books, we will continue to make Essentials 1st edition Teacher's Manuals and Student Workbooks available in PDF format for the time being so that anyone who would prefer to continue using the 1st edition may do so.

 The other supplements used with the 1st Edition of Essentials, such as flash cards and reference charts, are used with the 2nd edition of Essentials as well and will continue to be available on our webstore.
+New editions of these materials will have minor changes as we continue to refine and clarify what we teach about these concepts, but they can still be used successfully with Essentials 1st edition.

 Learn more about what's new in the 2nd edition!